 - Issuing redeemable preferential shares provides the company with an option to choose between whether to repurchase shares or redeem shares depending on the market condition.

-- By redeeming shares the company most of the times get rid of shares which were paying coupon rates which are much higher than the current dividend yield for the equity share.
+- By redeeming shares the company most of the time get rid of shares that were paying coupon rates which are much higher than the current dividend yield for the equity share.
 Thus increasing the value for the existing shareholders of the company.

 Disadvantages of Redeemable Preference Shares